Welcome › Forums › The Awakening Community Forum › Head or Heart Talking?

 Tagged: connection, Empathy, eureka, feelings, head, heart, Joining, language, mind, mindset, mumbling, process, sharing

-This topic contains 4 replies, has 3 voices, and was last updated by Peter 8 years, 9 months ago.
+This topic contains 4 replies, has 3 voices, and was last updated by Chaitanya 10 years, 4 months ago.

 -